pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 - Ignore them?
 - Heuristics.
 Thing we have learned that are hard to unlearn.
 Dangerous for software dev as it's hard to change.

+4 types
+- fragile - breaks.
+- ?? hard to break
+- resilient - comes back the same.
+- antifragile - comes back stronger.

 Stress is they key to building a system that is anti-fragile.
+Use stress as a driver of design decisions.
+Not patterns, not risk, nothing else.
+Just stress.

+Don't predict.
+Instead identify what you are sensitive to.
+Easier to figure out how you are going to break something instead of what is going to break it.

+4. Hyperlimilaity

+Ordered systems inside disorganized systems.

+---

+Watch the video about residuality. [[$Research]]